 Ohio, the Buckeye State, gained statehood in 1803 and has a population of over 11,536,504 in 2010 as per U.S. Census Bureau.
 Ohio is home to over 2,820 veterinary technicians.
 According to Bureau of Labor Statistics in 2009 Veterinary technicians in Ohio have an average annual salary of $21,390 or approximately $10.29 per hour.
 To become a veterinary technician in Ohio you should attend a veterinary technician school.
 Generally, large cities like Columbus, Cleveland and Cincinnati have schools offering both associates and bachelors degrees in the field.
 Upon graduating from a veterinary technician school in Ohio you will need to pass the Veterinary Technician National Exam (VTNE).
 The VTNE is 4 hours long and covers such topics as pharmacology, laboratory procedures, and surgical preparation.
 Upon completion you are ready to become a veterinary technician in Ohio.

 Ohio veterinary technician schools, degrees and classes:

-Discover the power of ONE COURSE A MONTH® to fit education into your busy life.
+- Offers a ONE COURSE A MONTH® schedule that helps students fit education into their busy lives.